BobbyShmurner/CubemapMaker/README.md

 The image will be saved to The ULTRAKILL's Cyber Grind Skybox folder by default, but in edge cases where the plugin could not find this folder (or you aren't planning on using this for ULTRAKILL), it will be saved in a folder in your Pictures directory named "Cubemaps"

 You can find the `config.cfg` in `%AppData%/CubemapMaker/`.
-There you can change the output path, the capture key, and the output resolution.
+There you can change the output path, the capture key, the orientation of the cubemap, and the output resolution.

+## Orientation Settings

+There are 3 orientation settings avalible:

+**- Yaw (Default):** This will capture the cubemap in the direction your facing but will keep the world upright

+**- Accurate:** This will accuratly capture rotation in the cubemap, so whereever you are looking will be the forward position.
+This can create some very disorienting cubemaps, so use with caution!
+(Or don't, I dont really care tbh)

+**- None:** This won't take the camera's orientation into account at all

 ## Examples (Click to view in 360)